 Learn about peak pricing

-During the summer, peak times are usually mid-to-late afternoon, when offices are still cooling, people are arriving home and turning on the AC, and, in areas with lots of solar energy, solar generation is dropping.
+During the summer, peak times are usually mid-to-late afternoon, when offices are still cooling, people are arriving home and turning on the air conditioner, and, in areas with lots of solar energy, solar generation is dropping.
 Another type of peak pricing is called a “demand charge” which means customers are charged based on the most energy they use at once during a peak period.
 Although slightly different, customers with either type of peak pricing can save money with a similar approach.

 How a Nest thermostat can save you money on a TOU rate